georgeliu95/TensorRT/samples/python/efficientdet/README.md

 ## Changelog

 - August 2023:
+  - Removed support for Python versions < 3.8.
   - Added support for TensorFlow 2.12.0
   - Update ONNX version support to 1.14.0
   - Update ONNX Runtime version support to 1.15.1 for Python>=3.8